 Resolving difficulties With good communication between you, the school and your CF team, your child will be able to enjoy the full school experience.
 If you are having difficulties and feel that the school is not adequately supporting you or your child, it may be helpful to speak with your child's teacher or head teacher early on.
-If you have concerns about your child's school and you feel they haven't been addressed sufficiently, you can always ask for further help and support from your CF team or from the Cystic Fibrosis Trust helpline.
-You can reach the helpline on 0300 373 1000 or at helpline@cysticfibrosis.org.uk.
-"Luis's transition into school seemed to be quite smooth until he had a two-week hospital stay and upon returning found that his teacher had left suddenly.
+If you have concerns about your child's school and you feel they haven't been addressed sufficiently, you can always ask for further help and support from your CF team or from the Cystic Fibrosis Trust Helpline - see details on page 50.
+"Luis's transition into school seemed." to be quite smooth until he had a two-week hospital stay and upon returning found that his teacher had left suddenly.
 This change was really difficult for us because it seemed information was not correctly shared and the new teacher wanted to communicate differently.
 I felt that mistakes started to happen because the communication was not there.
 So for example, the class went for a woodland walk and Luis was asked not to pick things up when the other children were because the new teacher wasn't sure if he was allowed to or not.
 Luis stood and watched while everyone else picked up leaves - that's not what I would have wanted.
 He needs to be involved but with care.
 Luis was not being reminded to drink and as a result was dehydrated.
 He was losing weight to the extent that the CF team were concerned.
 When I heard about the individual healthcare plans and the fact that these are mandatory I used this as a lever to request a meeting.
 We completed the plan together and things began to improve after that."
 Christina, mum to Luis